tonytrawl/WatchTowarr/README.md

 Prefer containers?
 GuardTowarr is on Docker Hub as **`tonytrawl/guardtowarr`**.

 The Docker image is the cross-platform way to run GuardTowarr — it runs anywhere Docker does, **including Linux servers, NAS devices (Synology/unRAID/etc.), and Windows/macOS**.
-You do **not** need Windows to run the container; the "Windows only" note further down applies only to the standalone `.exe` desktop build.
+You do **not** need Windows to run the container.

 ```yaml
 services: